 The main difficulties, regardless of the length of the program are:

 - Passing the test upon admission to the educational program GCSE

 - Differences in program, as well as methods of education.

 Preparations for enrolling in a foreign school for the GSCE course should be comprehensive, including the development of the English language and the study of the academic program.
 An excellent solution to the problem can be specialized courses or summer camps aimed at helping the child adapt to the traditions of another country.

-1. Two-year training program.
+1. Two-year educational program.